Béatrice Saubin

 Béatrice Saubin (7 September 1959 – 2 November 2007) was a French woman convicted of drug smuggling in Malaysia who later wrote a best-selling book about her prison experiences.
 Raised by her grandmother in Romilly-sur-Seine, she dropped out of high school and travelled to Thailand, then Malaysia, having affairs with men in each country.
-Her Malaysian lover in Penang offered to marry her if she met him in Zurich.
+Her Malaysian lover in Penang offered to marry her if she met him in Zürich.
 At age 20, in January 1980, she was detained at Penang International Airport when an airport x-ray scanner detected 534 g of pure grade heroin hidden in her suitcase.

 While she claimed that her Malaysian lover had set her up, the Malaysian High Court rejected her story and sentenced her to death by hanging in June 1982.
 She was the first foreign national to be sentenced to death under Malaysia's strict drug trafficking law passed in 1976.
 Following a public outcry in France, the High Court reduced her sentence to life imprisonment in August 1982.
 During her years of incarceration, she learned Malay and Cantonese and worked on behalf of inmates in the prison hospital.
 She was released in 1990 for good conduct.
 She authored L'Épreuve (My Ordeal) (1991) about her prison experiences, and Quand la Porte S'Ouvre (When the Door Opens) (1995) about her return to freedom.

 Early life

 Béatrice Saubin was born on 7 September 1959, in Troyes, France.
 She was the product of a liaison between her mother, Josette, a prostitute, and Sylvestre Saubin, a soldier.
 Her mother gave her over to the care of her mother, Marguerite, who raised Saubin in the commune of Romilly-sur-Seine.
 Saubin chafed at her grandmother's strictness and began hitchhiking at the age of 16 to reach places as far away as Beirut.
 Dropping out of high school, she travelled to Pakistan and Thailand, became engaged to a Thai man, ran out of money, and returned home to France, where she started working as a secretary.
 Returning to Thailand and not finding her fiancé, she travelled to Malaysia where she met a Malaysian named Eddie Tan Kim Soo.
 She and Tan conducted their trysts at the Eastern & Oriental Hotel.
-Tan promised to marry her if she would meet him in Zurich.
+Tan promised to marry her if she would meet him in Zürich.
 On 27 January 1980, Saubin went to Penang International Airport to catch a flight to Switzerland.